debasis506/debasis506/README.md

 # 💫 About Me:

-### Aspiring Full Stack Developer with proficiency in JAVA,HTML, JavaScript and CSS.
-Collaborative, team player proficient in working with teams.
+### I'm Debasis das, a passionate Java Developer from Faridabad, Haryana, with a background in Mechanical Engineering.
+Currently, I'm dedicated to honing my skills in Java Backend Development and expanding my portfolio with exciting projects.
 🔭 I’m currently working on my Tech Skills<br>🌱 I’m a JAVA Backend Developer<br>❓ Ask me about anything related to JAVA and related technologies<br>⚡ Fun fact: I prefer coding over sleep 😁<br>⭐ Check out my repositories and leave a star if you like them<br>Check my Portfolio